-With less than 30 USD/day, from the Himalayan yogis to modern days shamans, travel to the top five cheapest countries in Asia.
-It is a continent with the ancient civilization.
-Asia, being the largest continent of the world, offers you a vibrant color of culture, art, history, wildlife, and landscapes.
+With less than 30 USD/day, from the Himalayan yogis to modern days shamans, travel to the five cheapest countries in Asia.
+It is a continent with ancient civilization.
+Being the largest continent of the world, Asia offers you a vibrant color of culture, art, history, wildlife, and landscapes.

 From breathtaking hikes to a star full of the campground, Asia is a continent that has always confounded travelers for centuries.

-For anyone with a tight budget, Asia can be the best continent to visit with overall low prices.
+Asia can be the best continent to visit with overall low prices for anyone with a tight budget.
 The tourism industry has developed widely, and there are plenty of options that keep costs attractive and affordable.

 Nonetheless, don’t let money stop you from traveling.
-Traveling cheap can be life-transforming and drastically build your social skills.
+Traveling cheaply can be life-transforming and drastically build your social skills.

 Learn the basic culture and norms of the locality

 Try to get information about the culture and norms of the region you are planning to visit.
-There are a universal variety of cultural perspectives on the appropriate rules concerning physical contact amid both similar and opposite genders.
+There are various cultural perspectives on the appropriate rules concerning physical contact between both similar and opposite genders.

-For example, East Asians pressuring to eat or drink more can be an act of friendly behavior while it can be insulting in western culture.
+For example, East Asians pressuring to eat or drink more can be an act of friendly behavior while insulting Western culture.

 Being a traveler, you must learn to respect all that comes along your journey.